dashpay/dips/dip-ct.md

 log[G]
 ```

 is unknown.
-This is known as the Discrete Logarithm Problem (DLP) and the security of Pederson commitments is based on the hardness assumption that the DLP on appropriately chosen elliptic curves have no efficient algorithm to find a solution.
+This is known as the Discrete Logarithm Problem (DLP) and the security of Pedersen commitments is based on the hardness assumption that the DLP on appropriately chosen elliptic curves have no efficient algorithm to find a solution.

 ### New consensus rules for CTs